Pasta Primavera

 I love Spring.
 I love colors and birds and tiny, baby leaves poking out that look like itty-bitty monkey paws all over the trees.
 I also like bluebonnets and longer days and yard-drinking and peach blossoms.
 Spring is the most bad-ass season of them all.
 Hands down.

 Blargh.
 I digress!
-This is a recipe from the cook book I just wrote!
+This is a recipe from the learn to cook book I just wrote!
 Whee!

 I came up with this recipe several years back, in the very final throes of a dinner party.
 I was having a bunch of extra-cool people over for dinner and made the fatal dinner party mistake (stoopid!) of not asking about allergies and shit before cooking.
 Rookie mistake.
 So everyone shows up and guess who is lactose-intolerant (doesn’t actually matter who in this case) and guess who had made lasagna (me).
 Woh-woh.
 Of course, Amazing Guest was prepared just to eat salad and bread, but Neurotic Hostess would not let that happen!